Morris K. and Stewart L. Udall Foundation Undergraduate Scholarship

 Procedure

-2022-2023 Applications for UW Nomination for Seattle Candidates Open Now
+Applications for UW Nomination for Seattle Candidates will open in mid-October.

 - Activities Sheet/Resume

-- Recommenders -- a list of three current or recent faculty members, advisers, mentors, or others who would write letters of recommendation discussing your potential in the your field of study; intellectual abilities; and/or can attest to your capabilities and commitment to conservation/environmental issues, Native American tribal policy or health care issues.
-Please note, you do not need to submit letters for the campus application, just the names of 3-5 people who would be able to write for you if nominated.
+- List of Recommenders: a list of three current or recent faculty members, advisers, mentors, or others who could write letters of recommendation discussing your potential in the your field of study; intellectual abilities; and/or can attest to your capabilities and commitment to conservation/environmental issues, Native American tribal policy or health care issues.
+(No letters are required for the UW nomination!
+This is a list of who you could ask to be your letter writer if you are nominated.)

 Are you a Tacoma or Bothell Candidate?
 Be sure to email your scholarship advisor to begin your application!